Billions Lost Per Year Due toSlow Construction Payments

 When business is booming, long project startups can save you.
 They give you time to allocate your resources in the right place.
-Additionally, they allow you to mitigate your risk through deep pre-construction analysis, proper project planning, and better subcontractor sourcing.
+Additionally, they allow you to mitigate your risk in three ways: deep pre-construction analysis, proper project planning, and better subcontractor sourcing.

 When the market is slow, short startup times are necessary to get your cash flowing again.
-Unfortunately, we can not always control our startup times which increases the risk of coming up short on cash.
+Unfortunately, we can not always control our startup times.
+Accordingly, this increases the risk of coming up short on cash.

-Making sure that your process for construction payment management is optimized will prepare you with the cash flow needed to prevent a crisis in any situation where you may face variable startup times.
+Making sure that your process for construction payment management is optimized will prepare you with cash flow.
+In other words, cash in hand prevents many crises.